Name: This is Not What I Expected 喜欢你

 Surprisingly, my favorite character is Zi Qian (Nan’s boyfriend/ex-boyfriend).
 Tong Yang has an effortless and strong on screen presence.
 His character is a little ridiculous, he’s charming self-centered.
 But his enjoyment of Nan’s dishes and their chemistry add a pop of fun, and a humorous start to the movie.
 With cheek, he tries to reignite the flame and in return receives a delightful.
 There is no malice between them and he supports her cooking, and is the one getting her to cook for the hotel owner.

-Their relationship is quite fun.
-He is demanding and does what he wants, ect. , coming over to her house and then she is so easy going, she sort of just rolls with it, however, she does start getting pretty fed up with how he is messing up with her routine.
+The main couple’s relationship is quite fun.
+He is demanding and does what he wants, ect. coming over to her house and then she is so easy going, she sort of just rolls with it, however, she does start getting pretty fed up with how he is messing up with her routine.
 But they had this deep love for precise cooking that keeps them connected and likes some sort of kindred spirits.

 The not so good: Sadly there are a number of doozies.
 The last third of the story feels a little choppy.
 It’s not a smooth drink, like the first half.
 It jumps from one thing to the next.
 The cracks in chemistry between leads show.
 Especially Takeshi, he so meticulously stays in character that it takes from the forming relationship and a true bond between them.
 I felt that a movie is too short to really portray his character and transformation and the love and comfort that awakened him to be more “human” and acknowledge his emotions.
 Sheng Nan, also felt a little choppy, she has this incredible savant-like knowledge and understanding of food, yet her lifestyle shows no hint that she traveled to Italy (to get that recipe only passed down from women to women).
 Her surrounding doesn’t support her skill.
 She us also quite immature.
 I am disappointing that we didn’t see anything deeper or growth or maturity.
 Maybe that is her character.
 The main quality her skill, knowledge, and intelligence does not seem compatible or word together with how she carried her self and illogical yelling outburst – towards the end.
 She is overly caricatured.
 She is a caricature, too much soo.
 Would have turned her down a little- to suit the story better.

-Didn’t care too much for the relationship of the second lead, there wasn’t enough substance to care much for it.
+Didn’t care too much for the relationship of the second lead, there wasn’t enough substance.

 Who are the main characters?
 Who plays them?